schklom/Mirror-workflows/readme.md

 ### 2021-01-31

 - fixed feed item dates. before now they were all set to the date the database was created

+### 2021-03-27

+- can now copy load and select parameters from other feeds for faster feed editing